IBMDevConnect/cloudpakforappsbadge/Monitoring_Lab/README.md

 ![createRoute](images/Routes2.png)

 This will open a form with values prepopulated for **Creating a Route**.
-Give the service name, select your service which is just created and _Click_ **Create**.
+Give the service name, select your service which is just created.

 ![serviceRoute](images/Routes3.png)

-Select the Target Port
+Select the Target Port and _Click_ **Create**.

 ![serviceRoute](images/Route4.png)